piagooo/cse15l-lab-reports/lab-report-2-week-1.md

 You should be able to see a line where it gives you the name of the code, the percentage transferred, the number of characters in the file, and a few more things.
 ![Image](week-1-3.png)

 5.Setting an SSH Key!!
 Now, you will see how I made it so that I wouldn't have to retype my password everytime I log into the remote account.
 This can be done using the command ssh-keygen, creating a public key and private key.
 For this step you can see the commands needed to in order to achieve that.
-Based on the information given in the lab instructions, what it does is essentially create two files, the private key (id_rsa), and the public key (id_sra.pub.
-The public key is copied to the server, and the privete ket is on the client, and ssh uses the two files instead of the password.
+Based on the information given in the lab instructions, what it does is essentially create two files, the private key (id_rsa), and the public key (id_sra.pub).
+The public key is copied to the server, and the privete key is on the client, and ssh uses the two files instead of the password to log in.

 ![Image](week-1-4.png)